-To request relief for a late election when the above requirements are not met, the entity generally must request a private letter ruling and pay a user fee in accordance with Rev. Proc.
-2014-1, 2014-1 I.R.B.
-1 (or its successor).
+To request relief for a late election when the above requirements aren’t met, the entity generally must request a private letter ruling and pay a user fee in accordance with Rev. Proc.
+2017-1 (or its successor).

 Generally, send the original election (no photocopies) or fax it to the Internal Revenue Service Center listed below.
 If the corporation files this election by fax, keep the original Form 2553 with the corporation's permanent records.
 However, certain late elections can be filed attached to Form 1120S.
 See Relief for Late Elections, earlier.

-For the latest mailing address of Form 2553, go to IRS.gov and enter "Where to file Form 2553" in the search box.
+To find the latest mailing address or fax number for filing Form 2553, go to IRS.gov and enter "Where to file Form 2553" in the search box.